If You're the Plaintiff ... Filing Your Lawsuit

 Most claims must be filed within a set time limit, called a statute of limitations.
 The purpose of the statute of limitations is to prevent the filing of cases that are too old.
 Memories fade, witnesses die or move away, and once-clear details tend to blur.
 As a general rule, you should file your case as soon as reasonably possible.
 Statutes of limitations are generally not less than one year.
 If the claim isn't filed within the time set by the statute of limitations, the judge may be required to dismiss the claim, unless there is a good legal justification for extending the time.
 If you are thinking about filing an older claim, you should consult a small claims adviser to see if there are facts or circumstances that might permit or require the court to extend the time for filing.

 Here are some examples of various statutes of limitations:

-- Personal injury — Two years from the date of the injury.
-If the injury isn't immediately discovered, two years from the date it is discovered.
+- Personal injury - Two years from the date of the injury.
+If the injury is not immediately discovered, it is two years from the date it is discovered or should have been discovered.
 A minor has two years from his or her 18th birthday to file a case.